drogue-iot/blog.drogue.io/content/2021-08-17-websocket-integration/index.md

 # Build an app !

 A CLI tool is great for testing, but not an ideal base for a consuming application.
-Let's build a web socket client using rust and connect it to our websocket integration service.
+Let's build a small application using rust and connect it to our websocket integration service.
 As mentioned earlier the service supports authentication with API keys.
 In the context of a long-running application, they are a better fit than open tokens.
 You can create an API key in the console, under the API > Access keys section.